Bootstrapping string models with entanglement minimization and Machine-Learning: Bootstrap

 Since $a_1>0$, for any negative $s_2\lesssim -2.4$ and sufficiently large $s_1$, $c$ dominates, similar to the Polchinski-Strassler case reviewed above.

 To obtain $W_{00}$ for the black star S-matrix using this fit we notice from \eqref{ansatzfull} that

 This perfectly matches with $W_{00}$ from \eqref{W00} which is

 Of course, this is equal to the bound on minimization of the entangling moment \eqref{epowerexp}.
 We plot our results in fig.(\ref{fig:polstras}).
 Fig.(\ref{forward}) clearly demonstrates the amplitude obeying the duality condition for low values of $s_2$.
 As fig.(\ref{nonforward}) illustrates, at higher negative values of $s_2$, the amplitude does not obey the duality hypothesis.
+A final point we wish to remind the reader here is that we made an assumption about what spins contribute at each mass level (see assumption 3 in the introduction).
+We relax this assumption in the appendix \ref{General spectrum} to see what happens.
+The conclusion is that the leading Regge trajectories are similar while differences appear for subleading ones.
+At the level of the plots, the differences are negligible.